TheNoim/vue-keen-slider/README.md

 1. `navigation-arrows` (boolean): Enables navigation arrows like in the ["arrows and dots" example](https://keen-slider.io/examples/#navigation).
 2. `navigation-dots` (boolean): Enables navigation dots like in the ["arrows and dots" example](https://keen-slider.io/examples/#navigation).
 2. `arrow-color` (css color string): Changes the color of the navigation arrow.
+4. `useParentScopeId` (boolean): Use the css scope of the parent component.
+Useful for styling.